top of page

 2. There is a fair amount of skilled labor involved in fabricating a forged steel dock spring assembly.
 The video above shows the basic process but has been sped up 30X.
 It is not created at a factory in China by robots or child labor.
 There is also the equipment, tools, expendables, gas, paint, the place to make them, insurance, business licenses, advertising, an accountant, software, computer, internet, utilities, truck and trailer to haul the steel used, fuel, and (I'm sure I've left things out) other stuff needed that I pay for to be able to produce a set of springs for you.

 3. I'm it.
-There is no other place on the planet that I can find that produces a properly sized, forged steel, dock movement dampening spring assembly for your cables.
+There is no other place on the planet that I can find that produces a properly sized, forged solid steel, dock movement dampening spring assembly for your cables.
 I've done the research to determine the proper components.
 Compression rate, coil wire diameter, outside diameter, overall relaxed length, the number of active coils, the coil body design, the coil wire termination method, and coil spacing all matter in determining a proper coil spring for a Dock Spring application.
 The components used in the Dock Spring dampeners I produce are more than up to the task of protecting your dock's cables and anchoring system.

 How do I get a set?

 Hit the Buy Now button above.
 It will take you to the online store on this website where you can select the set you need.
 I will ship the next day.
 If you are in an area served by one of my Dock Spring dealers, contact them to get a set local to you and set up an installation.
 See Sales and Installation Partners page.
-Want to become a Sales and Installation Partner?
+Want your business to become a Sales and Installation Partner?
 Call me and I can set you up.
 205-966-2137.

 Need more info about Dock Springs?